desktop/desktop/docs/process/testing.md

 	- [ ] User can open in finder, preferred editor, or OS default program
   - [ ] Panes can be resized horizontally, and contents resize to take the full width
     - [ ] Quitting Desktop and relaunching remembers pane sizes
+  - [ ] Uncommited files are stashing if user attempts to switch branches
+    - [ ] Modal asks user to stash on current branch or bring changes to new branch; `Cancel` or `Switch Branch` buttons
+      - [ ] If stashed then changes shown under Stashed Changes section of the under Changes tab
+        - [ ] Stashed changes section show all stashed files; user can discard or restore to Changes
+      - [ ] If moved to new branch, files under Changes tab

 ### History tab
   - [ ] History tab shows commits on your current branch by default